bordeltabernacle/ansible_networking_vagrant_setup/README.md

 The `provision.sh` script clones [my own repo](https://github.com/bordeltabernacle/ansible_network_automation_poc) of Ansible playbooks, and then adds a symlink to the library of third party modules.
-If you want to clone a different repo of Ansible playbooks, you can just change the following variables in the provision script:
+If you want to clone a different repo of Ansible playbooks, you can change the following variables in the provision script:

 ```bash
 GITHUB_USER=bordeltabernacle